xeneta/ratestask/README.md

 * The name of the region
 * Slug describing which parent region the region belongs to

+Note that a region can have both ports and regions as children, and the region tree does not have a fixed depth.

 ## Prices

 Individual daily prices between ports, in USD.